-Primarily as a result of the initial production from this nine-well program, our average daily oil equivalent production from the Eagle Ford shale increased 27% to 4,009 BOE per day, including 3,113 Bbl of oil per day and 5.4 MMcf of natural gas per day, during 2019, as compared to 3,158 BOE per day, including 2,485 Bbl of oil per day and 4.0 MMcf of natural gas per day, during 2018.
-For the year ended December 31, 2019, 6% of our total daily oil equivalent production was attributable to the Eagle Ford shale, as compared to 6% for the year ended December 31, 2018.
+We did not conduct any operated or non-operated drilling and completion activities on our leasehold properties in South Texas during the year ended December 31, 2020.
+In fact, as of December 31, 2020, we had not completed any wells in the Eagle Ford shale in over 18 months.
+As a result, our average daily oil equivalent production from the Eagle Ford shale decreased 40% to 2,412 BOE per day, including 1,840 Bbl of oil per day and 3.4 MMcf of natural gas per day, during 2020, as compared to 4,009 BOE per day, including 3,113 Bbl of oil per day and 5.4 MMcf of natural gas per day, during 2019.
+For the year ended December 31, 2020, 3% of our total daily oil equivalent production was attributable to the Eagle Ford shale, as compared to 6% for the year ended December 31, 2019.

-At December 31, 2019, approximately 4% of our estimated total proved oil and natural gas reserves, or 11.2 million BOE, was attributable to the Eagle Ford shale, including approximately 8.4 million Bbl of oil and 17.2 Bcf of natural gas.
-Our Eagle Ford total proved reserves comprised approximately 6% of our proved oil reserves and 3% of our proved natural gas reserves at December 31, 2019, as compared to approximately 7% of our proved oil reserves and 4% of our proved natural gas reserves at December 31, 2018.
+At December 31, 2020, approximately 2% of our estimated total proved oil and natural gas reserves, or 4.9 million BOE, was attributable to the Eagle Ford shale, including approximately 3.6 million Bbl of oil and 7.8 Bcf of natural gas.
+Our Eagle Ford total proved reserves comprised approximately 2% of our proved oil reserves and 1% of our proved natural gas reserves at December 31, 2020, as compared to approximately 6% of our proved oil reserves and 3% of our proved natural gas reserves at December 31, 2019.

-At December 31, 2019, we had identified 234 gross (196.3 net) engineered locations for potential future drilling on our Eagle Ford acreage.
+At December 31, 2020, we had identified 229 gross (182 net) engineered locations for potential future drilling on our Eagle Ford acreage.
+Each drilling location represents a horizontal lateral, and individual locations have estimated lateral lengths ranging from one mile to almost two miles.
 These locations have been identified on a property-by-property basis and take into account criteria such as anticipated geologic conditions and reservoir properties, estimated rates of return, estimated recoveries from our producing Eagle Ford wells and other nearby wells based on available public data, drilling densities anticipated on our properties and observed on properties of other operators, estimated drilling and completion costs, spacing and other rules established by regulatory authorities and surface considerations, among other factors.
-The identified well locations presume that we will be able to develop our Eagle Ford properties on 40- to 80-acre spacing, depending on the specific property and the wells we have already drilled.
-We anticipate that any Eagle Ford wells drilled on our acreage in central and northern La Salle, northern Karnes and southern Wilson Counties can be developed on 40- to 50-acre spacing, while other properties, particularly the eastern portion of our acreage in DeWitt County, are more likely to be developed on 80-acre spacing.
-At December 31, 2019, these 234 gross (196.3 net) identified drilling locations included 14 gross (13.7 net) locations to which we have assigned proved undeveloped reserves.

 These engineered drilling locations include only a single interval in the lower portion of the Eagle Ford shale.
 We believe portions of our Eagle Ford acreage may be prospective for an additional target in the lower portion of the Eagle Ford shale and for other intervals in the upper portion of the Eagle Ford shale, from which we would expect to produce predominantly oil and liquids.
-In addition, we believe portions of our Eagle Ford acreage may also be prospective for the Austin Chalk, Buda and other formations, from which we would expect to produce predominantly oil and liquids.
-At December 31, 2019, we had not included any future drilling locations in the upper portion of the Eagle Ford shale, in any additional intervals of the lower portion of the Eagle Ford shale or in the Austin Chalk or Buda formations, even though activity from other operators in these formations around our South Texas acreage position has demonstrated the potential prospectivity of these intervals.
+In addition, we believe portions of our South Texas acreage may also be prospective for the Austin Chalk, Buda and other formations, from which we would expect to produce predominantly oil and liquids.
+At December 31, 2020, we had not included any future drilling locations in the upper portion of the Eagle Ford shale, in any additional intervals of the lower portion of the Eagle Ford shale or in the Austin Chalk or Buda formations, even though activity from other operators in these formations around our South Texas acreage position has demonstrated the prospectivity of these intervals.